Bringing Home Your New Dog

 Create a Sanctuary Space

 Set up a bed or crate for your new dog and make this a sanctuary space.
 Create the sanctuary away from the rest of the household so that it offers your pet a feeling of peace and security.
 Use blankets or sheets to make the space comfortable and inviting.
 If your new friend is still a puppy or doesn’t like to be alone, you can place the sanctuary in a more central location.
 You can also place a crate cover or blanket over the space to make it feel even more secure and cozy.
-You can also give your pet treats in this space so that the sanctuary is associated with an enjoyable experience.
-A good idea for a treat is a kong filled with wet food or peanut butter.
+Give your pet treats in this space so that the sanctuary is associated with an enjoyable experience.
+A good idea for a treat is a Kong filled with wet food or peanut butter.